List of Hollyoaks characters introduced in 2016: Liam Donovan

 Liam Donovan, played by Maxim Baldry, made his first on screen appearance on 28 March 2016.
 The concept for the character was announced on 16 February 2016, while further details, such as the character's name and casting were announced on the 21 March 2016.
 Liam is introduced with his brothers, Adam Donovan (Jimmy Essex) and Jesse Donovan (Luke Jerdy), as the half-brothers of Grace Black (Tamara Wall).
 The brothers were billed as "a new injection of infectious energy".
 Baldry explained that Liam would attract the attention of multiple female village residents, including Tegan Lomax (Jessica Ellis) and Celine McQueen (Sarah George).
 Liam is described as someone who "always bails on relationships before things get too serious".
 Baldry expressed his delight at joining the cast.
 A reporter writing for the Inside Soap Yearbook 2017 described the Donovan brothers as "tasty", adding that they "set temperatures rising in Hollyoaks".
 On 11 April 2017, it was confirmed that Baldry had left the show and Liam would depart in the episode broadcast that day.
 He departed in what Digital Spy described as "a rather low-key exit" after blackmailing Grace for money.

 On 3 August 2018, it was announced that Liam would return to the series later that month, with the role recast to actor Jude Monk McGowan.
-Liam returns after bumping into Courtney Campbell (Amy Conachan), the mother of his daughter Iona, in Magaluf.
+Liam returns after bumping into Courtney Campbell (Amy Conachan), the mother of his daughter Iona Campbell, in Magaluf.
 It was reported that since leaving the village, Liam had been on "a destructive path" while grieving for his former girlfriend, Eva Falco (Kerry Bennett).
 McGowan explained that Liam has not been dealing with his grief and instead has been "burying it in drugs, alcohol and women."
 He added that Liam is in a "destructive and dark place" as a result of not dealing with his grief.
 On whether Liam would reunite with his daughter, McGowan said that Liam would struggle to accept his daughter as Iona was unplanned for, and he and Eva were expecting a baby before her death.
 McGowan also thought that Liam would not reconnect with some of his family, but said that Liam "couldn't care less... and the feeling is mutual".
 Conachan believed that Jesse would accept Liam back into the family willingly, but Grace would not.
 She expected there to be "a few personality clashes" between them and predicted that Liam and Jesse could clash over Iona.
 He returned on 12 August 2018.
 Liam was killed-off on 26 March 2020.